 Competitions for local children and young people to get involved

-Children and young people are the future users and workforce of tomorrow’s NHS.
-So why not get them involved and inspired by running competitions in honour of the 70th birthday?
-A series of competitions, including colouring and creative writing, will be published in January.
-We will also be asking children and young people to create videos about their local NHS.
-The competitions are intended to be run at a local or regional level.
+Children and young people are the future users and workforce of tomorrow’s NHS – So why not get them involved and inspired by running competitions in honour of the 70th birthday?
+Our guide to involving children and young people includes a series of competitions, including colouring and creative writing, for organisations to run at a local level

-In addition, health and care organisations are asked to:
+In addition, NHS and health and care organisations are asked to:

 - Ask staff, patients and users if they have stories or memories of working or being cared for in your organisation or locally.
 You can use these as part of your events or to share online or via social media (using the hashtag: #NHS70).